Woutah/configurun/README.md

 On the server/running-machine, the `target_function` should be set.<br>

 ## Local App
-A local app is an all-in-one app that can be used to run configurations locally on your machine.
+A local app is an all-in-one app that can be used to create and run configurations locally on your machine.
 To run the example app, we can either call `run_example_app()` from `configurun.examples` or run the following code to construct the app ourselves:
 ```python
 ### This example will run the app with an example configuration